Early Years Practitioner

 Some tips for your application 🫡

 Understand the Role: Familiarise yourself with the responsibilities of an Early Years Practitioner.
-Highlight your relevant experience in assessing candidates and how it aligns with the job requirements.
+Highlight your relevant experience in assessing candidates and ensure you can articulate how your background aligns with the job requirements.

-Tailor Your CV: Make sure your CV reflects your experience in early years education and assessment.
-Use specific examples that demonstrate your skills and achievements in this area.
+Tailor Your CV: Customise your CV to emphasise your experience in early years education and assessment.
+Include specific examples of your work with apprentices and any relevant qualifications or certifications.

 How to prepare for a job interview at Penshaw View Recruitment